marcoXbresciani/TKCompanionApp/README.md

 [$99/year](https://developer.apple.com/support/enrollment/) (!) for the
 Apple Developer Program.

-So, for now, I hope you'll find this app only through the [F-Droid](https://f-droid.org/) _installable catalogue of FOSS (Free and Open Source Software) applications for the Android platform_.
+So, for now, I you can find this app only through the [F-Droid](https://f-droid.org/) _installable catalogue of FOSS (Free and Open Source Software) applications for the Android platform_.